A [Simple] Virtual Rotor Kit

 Develop a costless computational application to emulate experiments in a rotor test rig

-The Virtual Rotor Kit (VRK) Project is a computational tool designed to emulate tests carried out in a rotor test rig or rotor kit.
-It is being developed by a team led by Dr. Luis Medina at the Universidad Austral de Chile, along with Dr. Euro Casanova from the Universidad del Bío-Bío in Concepción, Chile and Dr. Carmen Müller-Karger from Florida International University.
+The Virtual Rotor Kit (VRK) Project is a computational tool developed to simulate tests typically performed on a rotor test rig.
+Created by Dr. Luis Medina at the Universidad Austral de Chile, the project is now a collaborative effort with Dr. Carmen Müller-Karger from Florida International University and Dr. Euro Casanova from Universidad del Bío-Bío in Concepción, Chile.
+Together, they are exploring the tool’s educational potential and other possible applications based on this project.
 Powered by PyChrono, a Python library that wraps a Project Chrono library, the VRK Project aims to provide a stand-alone solution to help engineering students, technicians, and engineers better understand vibration-related issues in rotating machines and validate techniques to mitigate the effects of rotor vibration causes.

 While the VRK Project does not seek to replace practical experience at a real rotating machinery test facility, it aims to complement and enhance your understanding of rotordynamic phenomena such as rotor unbalancing, resonant operation, and rotor-bearing-support interactions.
 A beta demo version of the application is currently available for interested users to evaluate and provide feedback to help improve the feasibility of the VRK Project.